nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## Taglines

+This is tripe appended to the bottom of a post that has nothing to do with the post.
+It is usually an advertisement for something the poster is involved in, such as a newsletter they offer, or some service they want you to sign up for.
+While it can be reasonable to make a post about those things by itself, when dumped into an unrelated post it is just spam.

 ## Resume

 This one is specific to LinkedIn, in that a LinkedIn profile is itself a resume.
 Posting a resume to LinkedIn therefore is redundant, and worse oversharing.
 It appears to be someone attempting to be fully transparent in their search for a job but it is actually just more spam.